tastern-waterousco/web-app-runner/README.md

 There are a number of simple and not so simple examples in the examples folder that demonstrate how to run in development and production mode.
 The examples include:

+* minimal-server.js - just the bare minimum to run a development server
-* basic-server.js
+* basic-server.js - a bit more control over a specific envirnment
-* ipfilter-server.js
+* ipfilter-server.js - demonstrates ip filtering
-* daemon-server.js
+* daemon-server.js - a background server done the hard way (see bin/start.js for the easy way)
+* start-page.js - a pre-loaded start page with redirect

-There is also a more realistic production runner in the bin folder called bin/start.js that includes a conf.js file.
+There is also a more realistic production runner in the bin folder called bin/start.js that includes conf.js and stop.js scripts.

 - - -
 <p><small><em>Copyright © 2014, rain city software | Version 0.90.32</em></small></p>